10 Self Help Tips To Help You Quit Smoking04 Jun 2019

 Ask your friends and family for support

 Tell your friends, family and loved ones that you are trying to quit and enlist their support.
 If you don’t have a large social network, your doctor and other healthcare professionals can provide support.
-You can also join a support group or talk to a counsellor.
-Those who are close to you, will go that extra mile to support you in your quitting journey.
+You can also join a support group or talk to a counselor.
+Those who are close to you will go that extra mile to support you in your quitting journey.
 They know that you are doing something amazing!

 Tip 4: Consider Nicotine Replacement Therapy (NRT)

-Nicotine replacement therapy (NRT) uses a therapeutic dose of nicotine through product forms such as nicotine gum, lozenges and patches so you can manage nicotine withdrawal and cravings while staying committed to quitting cigarettes.
+Nicotine replacement therapy (NRT) uses a therapeutic dose of nicotine through product forms such as nicotine gum, lozenges, and patches so you can manage nicotine withdrawal and cravings while staying committed to quitting cigarettes.
 It enables you to step down your dependence on cigarettes gradually.
 Nicotine replacement therapy can help you cope with the tough physical withdrawal symptoms, so you can focus on the psychological aspects of quitting smoking.
 Studies have shown that using nicotine replacement therapy can increase your chances of quitting smoking by 50%.

 Tip 5: Identify What Makes You Crave A Cigarette